MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/persist.md

 ---
-title: Persist across steps
+title: Persist
-description: How to reuse a value from one step in a later step
+description: How to reuse a value from one step in a later step or job
 ---

 {% raw %}